Know your statistics: Audit and Monitor your website performance

-But in order to generate money from your site, you need to measure and monitor so that you know what to invest in and how to evolve your online presence.
+But in order to generate money from your site, you need to audit and monitor so that you know what to invest in and how to evolve your online presence.

 Your website loading time is one of the first metrics to look at.
 If you have problems with this - everything else is compromised.
 So by giving this priority, you remove a big potential down-side.
 This is especially true if you sell products online.

 Here are some real-life examples of how this affected some well-known brands:

 Amazon experienced a 1 % loss in revenue per 100 ms site load delay